Merkel suffers setback months before federal vote

 Merkel's CDU has now suffered defeats to the SPD and Greens in five states over the past two years, including in their longtime southern stronghold of Baden-Wuerttemberg and in Germany's most populous state, North Rhine-Westphalia.

-Of Germany's 16 federal states, only three are now ruled by center-right coalitions like her federal partnership in Berlin.
+Of Germany's 16 federal states, only three are now ruled by centre-right coalitions like her federal partnership in Berlin.

 The string of losses will fuel anxiety about Merkel's ability to leverage her own popularity into votes for her party.